d3a-n/pear/README.md

 - All encryption keys are stored only in RAM and wiped on exit
 - No logs or message history are stored
 - All communications stay within the I2P network
-- No persistent trusted peers database - all connections must be explicitly approved
+- All connections must be explicitly approved
 - Random padding and dummy traffic help prevent traffic analysis
 - The application automatically handles secure exit when terminated